SUBMITTING YOUR REQUEST

 The District is simultaneously processing a high volume of requests.

 If the District cannot complete the work within the 15 business-day deadline, the Compliance Officer will notify the requesting party in writing that the request is still being processed and provide a reasonable estimated date of completion.

-You’ll immediately receive an automated confirmation email that the District has received your Public Records Request Form.
-The Public Records Coordinator will then begin processing your request as soon as practicable and without unreasonable delay.
-Within the 15-business day deadline, the coordinator will respond with one or more of the following:
+You’ll immediately receive an automated confirmation email that the District has received your Public Records Request form.
+The Compliance Officer will then begin processing your request as soon as practicable and without unreasonable delay.
+Within the 15-business day deadline, the Compliance Officer will respond with one or more of the following:

-A statement that Beaverton School District does or does not have custody of the requested record(s)
+A statement that BSD does or does not have custody of the requested record(s).

 Copies of all requested public records for which the District does not claim an exemption from disclosure under ORS 192.311 to 192.478.